PlainsightAI/legacy-docs/data-model.md

 ### Properties

-Properties are hardware and software aspects about the device creating events.
+The properties object is a collection of general information on a device's hardware and software components.

 Field|Type|Description
 -|-|-